NAEd/Spencer Postdoctoral Fellowship Program

 How many pages should the project description be?

-The project description should be ten double-spaced pages, with one additional page for references, coming to a total of 11.
+The project description should be ten double-spaced pages, with two additional pages for references, coming to a total of 12.
 Appendices (charts, graphs, tables, questionnaires, etc.) may be included as technical and supplemental and do not count towards the limit; however, please be judicious in the quantity included, as reviewers are not required to review material in the appendices.

 Example of your Past Research: Can applicants submit a published piece as it was formatted?